-Nobuhiro Endo He fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
-We believe that he would fulfill his supervisory functions and provide valuable advice based on his insight as a company manager, which was acquired through many years of experience in a management role.
-Furthermore, he does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that he is unlikely to cause conflicts of interest with general shareholders of the Company as an independent director.
-Shinya Katanozaka He fulfills the Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code".
-We believe that he would fulfill his supervisory functions and provide valuable advice based on his insight as a company manager, which was acquired through many years of experience in a management role.
-Furthermore, he does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that he is unlikely to cause conflicts of interest with general shareholders of the Company as an independent director.
+Emi Osono 0 She fulfills the Independence Standards for Outside Directors and Outside Audit & of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that he is unlikely to cause conflicts of interest with general shareholders of the Company as an independent director.
+As an outside director, she is expected to make recommendations to our Board of Directors and to play a role in exercising an appropriate Supervisory Board Members defined by the Company, which are provided in "Disclosure Based on the Principles of the Corporate Governance Code". supervisory function.
+The reason for proposing her as a candidate is that, based on her insight into corporate management, acquired through many years of research into corporate strategy, etc., we determined that she would be able to properly fulfill this expected roll.
+Furthermore, she does not fall under items set forth in the regulations of the exchange, and therefore we believe, as a result of a comprehensive consideration based on the above, that she is unlikely to cause conflicts of interest with general shareholders of the Company as an independent director.